Unidata/cftime/README.md

 ## News
 12/05/2018:  version 1.0.3.1 released.
-Bugfix release (fixed issue with installation when cython not installed, regression on 32-bit platforms).
+Bugfix release (fixed issue with installation when cython not installed, regression on 32-bit platforms, workaround for pandas compatibility).

 12/01/2018:  version 1.0.3 released.
 Test coverage with coveralls.io, improved round-tripping accuracy for non-real world calendars (like `360_day`).